Real Music & Real Estate . . .

 Bob Gries

 I will.
 Bob Gries’ father went to Yale in the 1920s.
 Bob went in the 1940s.
 In the Cleveland Jewish News obit, one of Gries’ sons said Bob served on so many some boards in Cleveland because Bob’s pop had not been welcomed on many boards because he was Jewish.
-Sound about right for back then.
+Sounds about right for back then.

 In the early 1990s, I saw Gries — all farpitzed in a white linen suit — welcome approximately 2,000 proste yidn at a Yiddish concert at Cain Park, Cleveland Heights.
 Bob was repping the Jewish Federation of Cleveland.
 He was suave bolo and fit.